LogoHistorical Figure MBTI

 Si — inferior

-The twenty years at Ferney were, in this sense, an inferior Si resolution: the ENTP who had spent his life in motion finally building a fixed point.
-He planted trees at Ferney (famously remarking that an old man who plants trees believes in the future), established the watchmaking workshops, and created a small community of dependents he genuinely felt responsible for.
-This was not inconsistency; it was the inferior function finding its late expression, the restless mind discovering that it needed roots in order to conduct its endless war against everything that refused to make sense.
+The grudges were more straightforward.
+His first Bastille imprisonment in 1717—for satirical verses aimed at the Regent—left a permanent alertness to the dangers of power.
+His second imprisonment in 1726 and exile to England deepened the wound.
+He spent the next fifty years keeping himself just far enough from Paris to be safe.
+The twenty years at Ferney were an inferior Si resolution: the restless ENTP finally building a fixed point.
+He planted trees (famously remarking that an old man who plants trees believes in the future), established watchmaking workshops, and created a small community of dependents he genuinely felt responsible for—the inferior function finding its late expression, roots in service of an endless war against everything that refused to make sense.

 Why ENTP Over INTP